panzi/unvpk/README.markdown

 UNVPK
 =====
 Unvpk is a small command line tool for listing, checking and extracting of VPK archives.
-Such archives are used in Steam engine based games like Portal 2.
+Such archives are used in Source engine based games like Portal 2.

 Usage
 -----